canonical/opensearch-operator/docs/how-to/access-using-oauth.md

 green  open .charm_node_lock             8KbPHHy3QneIW8uWbTuBhQ 1 0  1 0 4.1kb 4.1kb
 ```

-## Expected result

-After role mapping is configured, requests to OpenSearch with a valid OAuth bearer token
-return `200 OK` instead of `403 security_exception`.
-The `_cat/indices` endpoint returns
-the list of indices the mapped user has access to.

 ## Next steps

 * [Enable JWT authentication](how-to-guides-enable-jwt-authentication) — an alternative token-based authentication method.